-This profile is brought to you through a joint collaboration between Applied Worldwide and the Association for Applied and Clinical Sociology (AACS).
-Thank you to AACS and all those who made valuable contributions to the Profiles of Applied & Clinical Sociologists series.
-You can still access the virtual AACS 2020 conference today!
+This profile of Karen Albright, PhD is brought to you through a partnership between the Association for Applied and Clinical Sociology (AACS) and Applied Worldwide.
+Thank you to AACS and all those who made valuable contributions to the Profiles in Applied & Clinical Sociology series.

 Dr. Karen Albright earned her PhD in Sociology from New York University.
 She received additional training as “a Robert Wood Johnson Foundation Postdoctoral Fellow in the Scholars in Health Policy Research Program at the University of California – Berkeley, and as a NIMH Postdoctoral Fellow in the Center for Culture and Health, Semel Institute for Neuroscience and Human Behavior, David Geffen School of Medicine, University of California – Los Angeles.”
 Her Fellowship with UCLA, which was held jointly with Stanford University, provided her with focused training on mental health and health disparities.